 Despite the worst weather they had experienced all summer, droves of folks showed up and had a great time in the company of a jet-engine-powered car (pictured at top and built by engineering students at Sør-Trøndelag University College), giant drawbots, underwater ROVs, innovative 3D printers, the largest multicopter in the world (Megakopter, pictured below, with 48 motors and 13-inch propellers), and so much more.

-This year’s installment, the fourth annual Maker Faire Trondheim, takes place on August 26 and 27.
-Frode Halverson, general manager at Trondheim Makers, gave us insight as to what to expect:
+This year’s installment, the third annual Maker Faire Trondheim, takes place on August 26 and 27.
+Frode Halvorsen, general manager at Trondheim Makers, gave us insight as to what to expect:

 The Faire will be held at a new location—Solsiden (the sunny side)—which is the old industrial dock here in Trondheim (now turned into residential dwellings, restaurants, and a park).
 The area is a bit more compact than the town square where we used to be, but this might not be a bad thing.
 We also have the water surrounding us, so there will be several projects on or under the water this year.
 There will be about the same amount of makers as last year.
 People can also attend more workshops and presentations this year.
 Friday there will be a “Maker + Market” mini conference during the Faire.
 On Saturday, there will be several presentations, a science show, and some concerts.

 Their promo video for this year really captures the maker spirit of innovation: